Guides > How Bank APIs Work

 Let’s explore a variety of use cases, starting with APIs offered from financial institutions.

-As co-founder and CTO at MX Brandon Dewitt postulates, that the number of financial institutions offering an open banking portal will likely climb from around 20 to more than 200 a year from now.
+As late co-founder and CTO at MX, Brandon Dewitt, postulated, the number of financial institutions offering an open banking portal will likely climb from around 20 to more than 200 a year from now.
 Why?
 Because most of the biggest brands in the industry have already started implementing these portals and because many other financial institutions tend to be fast followers.
-“With many smaller community institutions I’ve spoken with this is certainly on their horizon,” Dewitt states.
-“I believe that open banking is a major part of the future of serving their community as these communities become technically more proficient.”
+“With many smaller community institutions I’ve spoken with this is certainly on their horizon,” Dewitt stated.
+“I believe that Open Banking is a major part of the future of serving their community as these communities become technically more proficient.”

 Which institutions are leading the way on this front?
 Here are a few:

 Citi’s Developer Hub enables developers from various digital companies to connect to Citi via API.
 Notably, Intuit uses this connection to authorize data sharing with Quickbooks and Mint, Quantas uses it for their credit card offerings, and SingSaver uses it for instant account verification with Citi cards.
 The offerings in the developer hub vary by country, but Citi allows account aggregation, access to transaction data, authorization, and reward information in many places.
 By creating this developer hub, Citi is positioning itself for flexibility and stronger connections for their customers who use third-party apps.

 Citi’s Account API returns a wide range of account data, including data on checking accounts, as shown here.